thomastloberg/react.searchfilter/README.md

-A small Reach live search test
+A small React LiveSearch test